Manaslu Circuit Trek - 15 Days

 We will apply for all necessary permits, book accommodation, and provide qualified guides and porters.
 We issue no hidden cost, and to make your trip easier, we have also planned a one-day Kathmandu exploration right after you arrive to eliminate flight exhaustion.

-We are flexible about making any changes should there be unexpected events, such as severe weather or flight cancellation.
+We are flexible about making any changes should there be unexpected events, such as severe weather.
 We will make your trip as hassle-free as possible so that you can devote your time to enjoying your trip.

 Itinerary